|

 Bernhard of Saxon-Weimar

-Bernhard lack land of Saxon-Weimar is the Cardinal's ideal choice.
-As a consequence of the battle of Nördlingen Bernhard has lost his Franconian Duchy the Swedes in 1631 had granted to their ally combining the territories of the previous catholic bishoprics of Bamberg and Würzburg.
-Estimating Bernhard's experience as a general and knowing his hunger for land Richelieu transfers to him in the Treaty of St. Germain in 1635 the Alsace, a Habsburg possession.
+In 1631 the Swedes grant to their ally Bernard of Sax-Weimar a territory combining the previous Catholic bishoprics of Bamberg and Würzburg.
+However, as a consequence of the Battle of Nördlingen Bernhard loses his Franconian Duchy.
+Estimating the Duke's experience as a general and knowing his hunger for land Bernhard Lackland is the Cardinal's ideal choice.
+In the Treaty of St. Germain Richelieu transfers to him the Alsace, a Habsburg possession, in 1635 .
 This dowry makes Bernard a loyal French ally.
-With an army of 18000 men paid by France he immediately starts to enlarge his, as he calls it, Imperial Principality on the right banks of the Rhine.
+With an army of 18,000 men paid by France he immediately starts to enlarge his, as he calls it, Imperial Principality on the right banks of the Rhine.
 Soon the cities of Säckingen, Waldshut, Rheinfelden and Laufenburg belong to him.

 The Atrocious End of the Breisach Fortress

 Bernard's next target is the Imperial fortress of Breisach.
-This really is a strong place for during the whole war the city had always been occupied by Imperial forces.
+This really is a strong place for during the whole war the city had always been in the hands of Imperial forces.
 To build up an effective siege Bernard demands the Freiburg's City Council for help with the civil engineering work.
-A delegation from Freiburg lead by Kanoffski goes and sees Bernard but instead of consenting support the delegation rather complains about plundering, robbery and arson committed by the Weimarian troops.
-Bernard flies into rage shouting and calling them names in an interesting mixture of German, French and Latin.
+A delegation from Freiburg lead by Kanoffski sees Bernard but instead of consenting support the delegation rather complains about plundering, robbery and arson committed by the Bernard's troops.
+The Duke flies into rage shouting and calling his visitors names in an interesting mixture of German, French and Latin.

 The Battle of Freiburg I

-Meanwhile preliminary talks for a peace settlement had started in Osnabrück but for many rulers the war is far from being ended as they hastily try to improve their territorial positions.
-In 1644 the Bavarian General Franz von Mercy together with an army 10000 musketeers and about the same number of horsemen under the command of Jan van Werth marches westward.
-With this advance Elector Maximilian of Bavaria wants to prevent further Protestant invasions of his territories.
-In view of the upcoming danger Commander Kannoffski prepares Freiburg for its defense cleaning the city's field of fire.
+Meanwhile preliminary talks for a peace settlement had started in Osnabrück but for many rulers the war is far from being over as they hastily try to improve their territorial positions.
+In 1644 the Bavarian General Franz von Mercy together with an army 10,000 musketeers and about the same number of horsemen under the command of Jan von Werth marches westward.
+With this advance Elector Maximilian of Bavaria would like to prevent further Protestant invasions of his territories.
+In view of the upcoming danger Commander Kanoffski prepares Freiburg for its defense cleaning the city's field of fire.
 On the order of the Royal Saxon Government in Breisach he has Freiburg's suburbs burned and all buildings located outside the wall pulverized.

 Turenne